Hello from Northern Ireland!

 The antenna works well on all bands from 160m to 10m bands.

-You can find more about construction in internet.
+You can find more about construction from the internet.

 On 80M band I heard and tried to call KH7 , LU, CO HK and DU1stations but only QRZ...